fChristenson/My-life-as-a-programmer/README.md

 > Can you make a video about Express API tokens with token refresh?

-> What about Deno?

-> Can you add a talk about average salaries by years and knowledge?

 > Can you make a video about React, Angular and Vue where you compare their strengths?

-> Is it worth learning Wordpress theme development as a beginner?

 > How do we create an architecture for GDPR?

-> What determines a juniors salary level?

 > Can you make a Php job interview video?

-> What do you think about [Blazor](https://github.com/aspnet/Blazor)?

 > Can you make a video about [nim](https://nim-lang.org/)?